Featured Artists 2021

 Award winning Griot Chinyere is an national and international grassroots storyteller, the artistic director for Shanti-Chi and the founder of the Nne Agwu Afrakan Storytelling festival.
 Her lineage is the griot way, coming from a long line of storytellers, healers, chiefs, historians, soothsayers, She is focused on developing the African storytelling artistry in the UK.
 She has traveled across Africa, Europe and the Middle East gathering knowledge and experience on the oral traditions.
 Her performances throughout the world blends her skills as a movement stylist and character actor to tell dynamic and lyrical stories with a wonderful sense of playfulness that makes you part of the story, and reverence for the deeper meaning of spirituality in storytelling.

-Griot will deliver 2 master classes on Saturday and Sunday in Afrakan storytelling and the Griot Way applying the techniques of the oral traditions and its role in self actualisation of the melanin rich community.
+Griot will deliver master class: Griot Way applying the techniques of the oral traditions and its role in the self actualisation of the melanin rich community between Monday and Wednesday; support Caul Grant with delivering sessions on human rights, perform with the griot way ensemble Wednesday evening and lead a the midnight meditation walks.

 Eli Anderson uses the ancient craft of storytelling and drumming to reflect positively upon the critical issues of life.
 He truly enjoys the opportunity to share this craft through storytelling in a variety of environments where people are seeking intuitive answers to difficult and challenging questions.
 His unique approach and continued support makes him essential to the Nne Agwu Afrakan Storytelling Festival creative team.

-Eli Anderson will deliver 2 x 2 hour workshop daily.
-One workshop will be tilted: Introduction to storytelling.
-This will be open drop in workshops ""Introduction to African storytelling", with the emphasis on addressing the question who am I?
+Eli Anderson will deliver 3 x 1.5 hour workshop daily Monday to Wednesday.
+These will be open drop in workshops emphasising and addressing the question - who am I?

-The Griot Way ensemble are graduates of the Griot Way training designed and delivered by Griot Chinyere.
-This year it the training has focused on Igbo storytelling and explored the role of the feminine in spirituality through the exploration of alusi (archetypes) 6 feminine melanin rich storytellers journey along the story.
+The Griot Way ensemble are graduates of the Griot Way training (designed and delivered by Griot Chinyere) returns with a beautiful This year it the training has focused on Igbo storytelling and explored the role of the feminine in spirituality through the exploration of alusi (archetypes) 6 feminine melanin rich storytellers journey along the story.

 BOOK YOUR PLACE HERE